MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments.md

 [!INCLUDE [version-gt-eq-2020](../../includes/version-gt-eq-2020.md)]

-An Azure DevOps environment is a collection of [resources](about-resources.md) that you can target with deployments from a pipeline.
+This article explains how to create and target Azure Pipelines environments.
+An environment is a collection of [resources](about-resources.md) that you can target with deployments from a pipeline.

 An environment represents a logical target where your pipeline deploys software.
 Typical environment names are Dev, Test, QA, Staging, and Production.

 >[!NOTE]
 >Azure DevOps environments aren't available in Classic pipelines.
 For Classic pipelines, [deployment groups](../release/deployment-groups/index.md) offer similar functionality.